 Erika Carlson was studying clinical psychology in 2011, when she wrote her first line of Python code.
-She fell in love with programming, decided to change paths, and is now a software developer at Detroit Labs.
-The mission of GDI resonates personally for Erika, and she is deeply passionate about creating a community of female peers and mentors for women exploring the field of technology for the first time.
+She fell in love with programming, decided to change paths, and is now a software developer and director of the Developer Apprentice Program at Detroit Labs.
+The mission of GDI resonates personally for Erika, and she is deeply passionate about creating a community of peers and mentors for women exploring the field of technology for the first time.

 Nick DeNardis is the Associate Director of Web Communications at Wayne State University.
 As host of the video blog EDU Checkup, he reviews higher education sites from the point of view of a first time visitor.
 He is the curator of EDU Snippits, a hand picked selection of inspiring and unique higher education web elements.
 He is a respected speaker at conferences on subjects ranging from Web usability, mobile, accessibility, and analytics.
 He is also one of the directors of TEDxDetroit.

 James York is a musician-turned-software-developer who is like a knowledge TARDIS.
 He currently builds AngularJS apps for cars (lolwut?) on OnStar’s connected consumer platform.
 He has previously worked in enterprise java and on an enterprise message bus, which even he has trouble describing.
 Passionate about helping others find their way into software, James spends his spare time mentoring local software newbies, volunteering with Girl Develop It, and teaching beginner programming classes for Grand Circus Detroit.
 He also recently co-founded a user group dedicated to software craftsmanship in downtown Detroit called the Detroit Craftsman Guild.
 He loves good chocolate chip cookies, bad kung fu movies, and is still waiting for Gandalf to invite him on an adventure.